+Skills gained and enrichment opportunities:

 Students on this course will develop a wide range of skills that will improve their future employability.
 They will be able to generate enterprising and creative approaches to business opportunities, problems and issues.
 Approximately 10% of the overall marks in this qualification will test students' quantitative skills.

+Progression/career opportunities:

 Studying A level Business can be a stepping-stone to a wide range of popular undergraduate courses at university including; Accounting and Finance, Business Management or Marketing.
 Career opportunities are endless but often include; banking, insurance, retail management, business development and marketing.
+Further information: